The 2023 VSC submission period is now closed. Stay tuned for updates and information on next year’s competition.

 HOW TO APPLY

-To submit a screenplay, email a PDF of the script and the completed application to firstname.lastname@example.org.
-Please save both the script and application with the title of the screenplay in the file name.
+- Email a PDF of the script to email@example.com, following ALL listed rules below.
+Please have the title of the screenplay in the file name.

-Submissions will be accepted from April 4 – May 30, 2016.
-All submissions must be e-mailed by May 30 at midnight.
+Submissions will be accepted from April 3 — May 29, 2023.
+All submissions must be e-mailed by May 29 at the end of the day – 11:59 PM.
 No extensions will be granted for any reason.
-Notification of the results will be made in late October 2016.
+Winners will be announced at the Virginia Film Festival, which will be held October 25-29, 2023.

-Please be sure to read ALL the rules and apply them to your script, or the script will not be eligible for review.
+Please be sure to read ALL the rules below and apply them to your script.
+If your script does not adhere to the guidelines and rules of the competition, it will not be considered eligible and will not be reviewed.

 - Applicants must be legal residents of the state, have a valid Virginia address and must have lived in the state for at least six months during the past year.
 Exceptions are those who are legal residents but who are required by their work to reside overseas (such as members of the military) or students attending Virginia schools.